sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 ## Conclusion

-Traditional loops aren’t bad as such, and programmers have been using them successfully for decades.
+Traditional loops aren’t bad as such.
+Programmers have been using them successfully for decades, and in some cases traditional loops are still the best choice.
 However, modern programming languages have better, more declarative alternatives to loops that are more readable and less error-prone.
+In the end, it’s often a good idea to write the same code using both and choose the more readable option.

 ---

 Start thinking about:

 - Replacing loops with array methods, like `map()`, or `filter()`.
-- Avoiding the `reduce()` array method in favor of `for of` loop.
+- Avoiding the `reduce()` array method in favor of `for…of` loop.
 - Chaining several array methods to make each step simpler and clearer.
 - Avoiding side effects in functions.